FormidableLabs/inspectpack/README.md

 The `DuplicatesPlugin` identifies unnecessarily duplicated code in your webpack bundles with an actionable report to help you trim down wasted bytes.

-To get started, installed the plugin:
+To get started, install the plugin:

 ```sh
 $ npm install --dev inspectpack